 Timber planks, studs and plywood panels

 Some dealers offer different types of planks, studs and panels, usually salvaged from lightweight framing in modern buildings.
-These are to be distinguished from more elaborated reclaimed timber products (such as cladding, antique panelling, parquets, terrace floorboards or structural timber) for different reasons:
+These are to be distinguished from more elaborate reclaimed timber products (such as cladding, antique panelling, parquets, terrace floorboards or structural timber) for different reasons:

 - they are usually sold ‘as is’, with few or none operation undertaken by the dealers